isyel/graphql-vx-visualization/README.md

 ### _Challenges_

-_Managing using data across pages without having to call the graphQL API over and over again._
+**Managing data across pages without having to call the graphQL API over and over again**

-I resorted to using Context API to solve this, as useState and passing props down could not cut it.
+- I resorted to using Context API to solve this, as useState and passing props down could not cut it.

 ### _Suggestions on API_

-An author query structure that returns and Array of each author and the posts that belong to them, that would come in handy and would not require a mapping and filtering to create the data array for authors and their posts, the server can handle that complexity.
+An author query structure that returns an Array of authors and their posts: This would be handy and would not require mapping and filtering to create the data array for authors and their posts.
+The server handles that complexity.

 ## Available Scripts